santudass56/the_creativity_of_network_automation/README.md

 You should put all devices details like: hostname, ip, username, password, secret, vendor details inside the "devices_details.xlsx" excel file

-Then crate configs file as name of device hostname and put those file inside the  "config_files" directory
+Then create configs files as name of device hostname and put those files inside the "config_files" directory

 After that you could run the script